DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/current-time-visualization.md

 ### Customize the Appearance

-To customize the indicator's appearance use its `indicatorComponent`.
-To customize the cell's appearance, use `timetableCellComponent` of the displayed view.
-To customize appointment's appearance, use `Appointments`'s `appointmentComponent`.
-You may also customize `DragDropProvider`'s `sourceAppointment` and `draftAppointment`.
+To customize the indicator's appearance, use its `indicatorComponent` prop.
+You may also customize cells and appointments depending on their date.
 The demo below demonstrates how to customize timetable cells, appointments and current time indicator:

 .embedded-demo({ "path": "scheduler-current-time-visualization/customization", "showThemeSelector": true })